 A choice question forces the reader to choose from only two or three limited options.

 If you had a bad meal at a restaurant, would you return again or stay away?

 Do you prefer to have your solo time or visit your family?

-But just by adding one or two questions, it can make all the difference in gaining a potential reader’s attention.
+But adding one or two questions can make all the difference in gaining a potential reader’s attention quickly.

 Instead of very quickly scanning your book description and leaving, your question can keep their attention for a few more critical seconds.

 If they stop for this time and form a response in their head, you will significantly improve your chances of making a book sale.